19hours/sg-statutes/Acts/International Arbitration Act.md

 (b) the communication is deemed to have been received on the day it is so delivered.

-(2) The provisions of this Article do not apply to communications in court proceedings.
+(2) The provisions of this Article do not apply to communications in court proceedings\.

 Article 4.
 Waiver of right to object

-A party who knows that any provision of this Law from which the parties may derogate or any requirement under the arbitration agreement has not been complied with and yet proceeds with the arbitration without stating his objection to such non-compliance without undue delay or, if a time-limit is provided therefor, within such period of time, shall be deemed to have waived his right to object\.
+A party who knows that any provision of this Law from which the parties may derogate or any requirement under the arbitration agreement has not been complied with and yet proceeds with the arbitration without stating his objection to such non-compliance without undue delay or, if a time-limit is provided therefor, within such period of time, shall be deemed to have waived his right to object.

-Article 5. — Extent of court intervention
+Article 5.
+Extent of court intervention

-In matters governed by this Law, no court shall intervene except where so provided in this Law\.
+In matters governed by this Law, no court shall intervene except where so provided in this Law.

-Article 6. — Court or other authority for certain functions of arbitration assistance and supervision
+Article 6.
+Court or other authority for certain functions of arbitration assistance and supervision

-The functions referred to in Articles 11(3), 11(4), 13(3), 14, 16(3) and 34(2) shall be performed by \...........
+The functions referred to in Articles 11(3), 11(4), 13(3), 14, 16(3) and 34(2) shall be performed by ...........
 [Each State enacting this Model Law specifies the court, courts or, where referred to therein, other authority competent to perform these functions.]

 Chapter II